 - The code changes.
 For smaller commits, we’ll know pretty quickly, but bigger commits are bigger haystacks.

-- The test code.
-The final part of the puzzle (if we have to use it) is the test code, but not all of it – what differentiates it from the code of its siblings.
+- The unit test code.
+The final part of the puzzle (if we have to use it) is the unit test code, but not all of it – what differentiates it from the code of its siblings.
 All common code is clutter.

 This process is called triangulation.
 In our heads, we try to gather all the pieces of evidence.
-We want to locate where the problem code is hiding, and understand the effect that caused those tests to fail (and leave others passing).
+We want to locate where the problem code is hiding, and understand the effect that caused those unit tests to fail (and leave others passing).